 ChartIQ is a professional-grade charting solution for financial, time-series data.
 Built with HTML5 Canvas and in conformance with web standards, it runs on all modern browsers and touch devices out of the box.
 Features include interactive chart navigation (such as panning and zooming), drawing tools, multi-panel view with drag-and-drop configuration of multiple stocks and studies, and a full suite of technical indicators.
 The library is fully compatible with all modern web frameworks (such as React, Angular, and Vue) and requires no external libraries to run.

-To get a copy of the library, follow the instructions here.
+To get a copy of the library, see the Getting the SDK tutorial.

-If you are completely new to the library, check out our Quick Start guide, which details a basic installation with UI customization and integration with a data feed.
+If you're completely new to the library, check out our Quick Start guide, which details a basic installation, integration with a data feed, and customization of the chart user interface.

 If you feel comfortable jumping right in, the library offers three options to suit your development requirements:

-2) Starter Kit - Get a head start developing in Angular, React, Java, iOS, or Android with one of our basic starter kits.
+GitHub projects — Get a head start developing in Angular, React, iOS, or Android with one of our public repos

 How to Use the Documentation